signalfx/splunk-otel-python/docs/instrumentation-special-cases.md

 ## Celery

-Tracing Celery workers works out of the box when you use the `splk-py-trace` command to start your Python application.
+Tracing Celery workers works out of the box when you use the `splunk-py-trace` command to start your Python application.
 However, if you are instrumenting your celery workers with code, you'll need to make sure you setup tracing for each worker by using Celery's `celery.signals.worker_process_init` signal.